Planar Tur\'an Number of Double Stars: Planar Tur an number of S3,3

-\item \textbf{The vertex $e$ has two neighbors in $S_1$.} Without loss of generality, let $e$ be adjacent to both $a$ and $d$, see Figure \ref{6-5 case}(iii).
-The vertex $e$ cannot have any outer edges, otherwise we have a $S_{3,3}$ with $ye$ as the backbone.
-If either $a$ or $d$ has an outer edge, we have an $S_{3,3}$ with $xa$ or $xd$ as the backbone respectively .
+\item \textbf{The vertex $e$ has two neighbors in $S_1$.} Without loss of generality, suppose $e$ is the neighbor of $a$ and $d$, see Figure \ref{6-5 case}(iii).
+The vertex $e$ cannot have a neighbor in $V(G)\backslash H$, otherwise we have an $S_{3,3}$ with $ye$ as the backbone.
+If either $a$ or $d$ has a neighbor in $V(G)\backslash H$, we have an $S_{3,3}$ with $xa$ or $xd$ as the backbone, respectively.
 Suppose there is no edge between the vertices in $S_1$.
-Deleting the vertices in $H$, the total number of edges deleted is at most $12+2_{\text{out of $S_1$}}=14$.
-Suppose $a$ and $b$ are adjacent, then $b$ cannot have an outer edge.
-Similarly for other edges in $S_1$ except $ad$, which is still possible without any extra restrictions.
-Thus the total number of edges deleted is at most $12+3_{\big(\text{in $S_1$}+\text{out of $S_1$}\big)}=15$. \end{enumerate} Thus by induction and we are done. \end{proof}
+The total number of edges deleted is at most $12+2=14$.
+Suppose $a$ and $b$ are adjacent, then $b$ cannot have a neighbor in $V(G)\backslash H$.
+Similarly, for the other edges in $S_1$ except $ad$, which is still possible without any extra restrictions.
+If there is an edge joining any two vertices in $S_1$, the total number of edges deleted is at most $12+3=15$. \end{enumerate} Thus, by induction and we are done. \end{proof}